Junlin-Bai/CSE_534_project/README.md

 ## GenEntanglement

-Generate entanglement between two nodes. `entangle.py` is the implementation of this protocol.
+Generate entanglement between two nodes. `GenEntanglementCocurrent.py` is the implementation of this protocol.

 The protocol is as follows:

-0. Setup network structure.
+0. Setup network structure (set up in experiment module).
 1. Each node will constantly generate entanglement pairs until the specified number of pairs is reached.
 2. For each pair of entanglement, the protocol will send the **memory position** and **initial fidelity** to the Purification protocol via `self.send_signal()`.